Erik Damián Reyes Morales

 Academic profile

-Since 2007, he has served as a visiting lecturer at the Faculty of Political and Social Sciences, where he is currently conducting postdoctoral research.
-He is a member of Mexico’s National System of Researchers (Level I).
-He has taught undergraduate courses in Philosophy of History, Political Science, History of Political and Social Thought, Introduction to International Relations, International Cooperation, and a Seminar on Contemporary International Issues.
-He currently teaches Twentieth-Century World and Mexican History and Public Organisation Analysis.
-At the graduate level, he teaches Foreign Policy and National Security of Mexico in the Master’s Program in Geopolitics at the Centre for Higher Naval Studies of the Mexican Navy.
+He has taught undergraduate courses in Philosophy of History, Political Science, History of Political and Social Thought, Introduction to International Relations, International Cooperation, and Contemporary International Issues.
+He currently teaches Twentieth-Century Mexican and World History and Public Organization Analysis.
+At the graduate level, he teaches Mexican Foreign Policy and National Security in the Master’s Program in Geopolitics at the Center for Higher Naval Studies (Mexican Navy).